io-developer/go-davsync/README.md

         -oconf /davconf.json                \
         -threads 4
 ```
-* Output should be like:
+* Output should be like this:
 ```
 Sync: Making dirs...
 Sync:   make dir /